lehphyro/maven-config-processor-plugin/trunk/maven-config-processor-plugin/src/assembly/txt/readme.txt

 and using standard ways of processing XML (XPath) and includes better support for properties files processing.

-Please, see the maven generated site by opening the docs/site/index.html file in your browser for examples of use with Maven 2 and Ant.
+Please, see the maven generated site opening the docs/site/index.html file in your browser for examples of use with Maven 2 and Ant.

 Alternatively, you can execute maven and ant on the example project in